A2P messaging

 In the US, all phone numbers have a 10DLC—a 10 digit long code, better known simply as your phone number.
 10DLCs can be used for A2P messaging too.

-Businesses that use 10DLC for A2P messaging will need to register for A2P use with their carrier.
+No matter which A2P messaging provider you use, you’ll need to register for A2P use with your carrier.
 You can also get a trust score from a third-party registry that'll affect your throughput, which is the deliverability of your texts or the number of messages you can successfully send per second.

 These rules were put in place to prevent consumers from being spammed with A2P messages.